 How to Make Hush Puppies:

-Add all of the dry ingredients (cornmeal, flour, baking powder, baking soda, garlic powder, paprika, sea salt, and cane sugar) to a large bowl and and whisk to combine.
+Add all of the dry ingredients to a large bowl and and whisk to combine.
+This includes the cornmeal, flour, baking powder, baking soda, garlic powder, paprika, sea salt, and cane sugar.

 Flour mixture for hush puppies being stirred together in a mixing bowl.

-Add the wet ingredients (onion, buttermilk, and beaten egg) to the dry mixture and mix until combined.
+Add the wet ingredients (onion, buttermilk, and beaten egg) to the dry mixture.
+Mix until combined.

 Wet ingredients being mixed into the dry ingredients in a mixing bowl.

-In a large saucepan or a heavy-bottomed pot such as a Dutch oven or large cast iron skillet, heat about 3 โ€“ 4 cups of canola oil to 350 degrees.
+In a large saucepan or a heavy-bottomed pot, heat about 3 โ€“ 4 cups of canola oil to 350 degrees.
+A Dutch oven or large cast iron skillet works great.

-Using your hands (or a small cookie scoop), form balls (about a tablespoon worth of dough works great).
+Using your hands (or a small cookie scoop), form balls.
+A tablespoon worth of dough works great.
 Carefully drop the dough balls in the hot oil with a heat resistant slotted spoon.

 Hush puppies in a pot of oil being deep fried.

-Move the cooked hush puppies to a paper towel-lined plate or baking sheet covered with paper towels and continue the process until all of the batter is used up.
+Move the cooked hush puppies to a paper towel-lined plate or baking sheet covered with paper towels.
+Continue the process until all of the batter is used up.

 Tongs turning over hush puppies to golden brown perfection.

-Serve hush puppies at all your fish fries or alongside your main dish with tartar sauce and enjoy!
+Serve alongside your main dish with tartar sauce and enjoy!

-The best part about these wonderful hush puppies is they are fun and easy to make and everyone loves them!
+The best part about these wonderful crispy bites is they are fun and easy to make and everyone loves them!

 More Appetizer Recipes: